 Please check any of the following topics that you, or someone you know, would like additional information about.

 DAV’s National Service Program: provides free, professional assistance to all generations of veterans in obtaining benefits from the Department of Veterans Affairs and other government agencies earned through service.
-Last year, DAV provided representation for more than 200,000 VA benefits claims to help veterans and their families secure the benefits earned through service to our nation.
+DAV provides representation for thousands of VA benefits claims to help veterans and their families secure the benefits earned through service to our nation.
 These national service officers assist in filing claims for VA compensation, pension and death benefits and many other programs.
-If you, or a veteran you know, needs to regain a sense of normalcy and take back their life.
+If you, or a veteran you know, needs to regain a sense of normalcy and take back their life, check the box.

-DAV’s Transportation Network: provides injured and ill veterans with free transportation to and from VA hospitals and clinics across the nation.
-Last year alone, our volunteers donated more than 1.4 million hours and drove nearly 17.7 million miles, providing more than 625,000 rides.
+DAV’s Transportation Network:provides injured and ill veterans with free transportation to and from VA hospitals and clinics across the nation.
+In a typical year, DAV provides more than 625,000 no-cost rides for ill and injured veterans to VA medical facilities.

 DAV’s Transition Service Program: is a strong and influential advocate for the men and women leaving military service to begin the all-important transition back into civilian life.
 DAV’s transition service officers working at military facilities nationwide, are veterans helping veterans by providing free, professional benefits counseling and assistance in presenting their initial claims for benefits.

-DAV’s Employment Program: is dedicated to helping veterans, transitioning service members and their families find meaningful employment and prepare for success in the civilian workplace.
-DAV’s career fairs connect veterans and their spouses with employers looking to hire them.
-In 2019, DAV will continue our efforts by sponsoring more than 140 traditional and virtual career fairs, including 20 events on military bases such as Joint Base Lewis-McChord, Fort Bragg, Fort Hood, Camp Lejeune and Camp Pendleton.
-Since the program’s inception in 2014, our career fairs have led to more than 132,000 job offers for veterans and their spouses.
+DAV’s Employment Program: is dedicated to helping veterans, transitioning service members and their spouses prepare for success in the civilian workplace and secure meaningful employment.
+Our online resources and career fairs connect veterans, transitioning service members and their spouses with employers looking to hire them.
+In 2021, DAV will continue our robust efforts by hosting more than 80 traditional and virtual career fairs, including events on military bases such as Fort Bragg, Fort Hood, and Camp Pendleton.
+Since 2014, DAV hosted career fairs have led to more than 152,000 job offers for more than 245,000 active duty, Guard and reserve members, veterans and their spouses who have attended.